Does turmeric help with headaches during perimenopause?

 Studies have used curcumin in ranges that vary considerably.
 Talk to your healthcare provider about what dose makes sense for your situation.

 Safety considerations matter with turmeric.
 High doses can cause gastrointestinal upset, including nausea and loose stools.
 Curcumin may inhibit platelet aggregation at high doses, which is relevant if you take blood thinners such as warfarin or aspirin.
 It also affects the CYP3A4 enzyme system used to metabolize many medications, so interactions are possible.
 If you take prescription drugs, check with your pharmacist before starting a turmeric supplement.
+If you have or have had a hormone-sensitive condition such as breast cancer, endometriosis, or uterine fibroids, discuss turmeric supplements with your healthcare provider, as curcumin has weak estrogenic activity in laboratory studies.

 For managing perimenopause headaches broadly, evidence supports maintaining stable blood sugar through regular meals, staying well-hydrated, limiting alcohol, managing sleep, and reducing stress.
 These lifestyle factors interact directly with the hormonal fluctuations that trigger headaches and should form the foundation of any management plan.